rickaa/rand/rand/content/posts/divide_search_abstract.md

 I know the problem showed here is quite simple, but it's more than enough to illustrate the technique.

-Problems may be more or less tedious to solve, but by dividing them into smaller parts, seraching for information to solve those smaller parts (Google, documentation, books...), and finally abstracting those, will get us a lot closer to solving it than if we just try to approach it as a whole.
+Problems may be more or less tedious to solve, but by dividing them into smaller parts, searching for information to solve those smaller parts (Google, documentation, books...), and finally abstracting those, will get us a lot closer to solving it than if we just try to approach it as a whole.

 In the end, if we are where we are, solving the problems of our current time is because some people in the past took the problems of their time, solved their little parts and then abstracted that solution into a tool we can use.